SingleR-inc/singlepp/README.md

 );
 ```

-Then, `classify_single_intersect()` will perform classification using only the intersection of genes:
+Then, `classify_single_intersect()` will perform classification using only the intersection of genes between the two datasets:

 ```cpp
 auto res_intersect = singlepp::classify_single_intersect(